tsirolnik/factual-php-driver/README.md

 Each result record will include a confidence score (<tt>"similarity"</tt>), and a flag indicating whether Factual decided the entity is the correct resolved match with a high degree of accuracy (<tt>"resolved"</tt>).

 For any Resolve query, there will be 0 or 1 entities returned with <tt>"resolved"=true</tt>.
 If there was a full match, it is guaranteed to be the first record in the JSON response.
-See the [API documentation](http://developer.factual.com/display/docs/Places+API+-+Resolve) for details.
+See the [Resolve API documentation](http://developer.factual.com/display/docs/Places+API+-+Resolve) for details.

-(See [the Resolve Blog](http://blog.factual.com/factual-resolve) for more background.)

 ## Simple Resolve Examples
 Use the common query structure to add known attributes to the query: